Skip to main content

 5 min read

 Provisions of the new regulations further demonstrate the need for American companies to store their sensitive data outside the PRC.
-Beijing’s pursuit of technological supremacy and self-reliance, supported by PRC regulations and practices stressing data localization, indicates that the Chinese government is committed to ensuring that all data, including those essential for high-technology R&D and manufacturing, remain in China.
-Therefore, American businesses with sensitive data stored in the PRC are advised to adopt risk mitigation measures, including the removal of relevant data from China before the Cyber Data Security Regulations take effect on 1 January 2025.
-In this context, American businesses should also adopt a cautious approach in response to the PRC Ministry of Industry and Information Technology’s 23 October announcement that it would pilot a program to remove the 50% cap on foreign ownership of Chinese data centers.
+Beijing’s pursuit of technological supremacy and self-reliance, supported by PRC regulations and practices stressing data localization, indicates that the Chinese government is committed to ensuring that all data, especially those essential for high-technology R&D and manufacturing, remain in China.
+Therefore, American businesses with sensitive data stored in the PRC are advised to adopt risk mitigation measures, including the removal of relevant data from China before the Cyber Data Security Regulations take effect on January 1, 2025.
+In this context, American businesses should also adopt a cautious approach in response to the PRC Ministry of Industry and Information Technology’s October 23 announcement that it would pilot a program to remove the 50% cap on foreign ownership of Chinese data centers.
 Foreign ownership does not remove the requirement to comply with PRC laws and regulations, meaning that U.S. companies that own data storage facilities in China must still address risks associated with Beijing’s data localization policy.

 The PRC government first circulated a draft of the nine-chapter, 64-article Cyber Data Security Regulations for public feedback in November 2021.
-The regulations stipulate that they were created in accordance with the “PRC Cybersecurity Law” (中华人民共和国网络安全法, promulgated in November 2016), the “PRC Data Security Law” (中华人民共和国网络安全法, promulgated in June 2021), and the “PRC Personal Information Protection Law” (中华人民共和国个人信息保护法, promulgated in August 2021).
+The regulations stipulate that they were created in accordance with the “PRC Cybersecurity Law” (中华人民共和国网络安全法, promulgated in November 2016), the “PRC Data Security Law” (中华人民共和国数据安全法, promulgated in June 2021), and the “PRC Personal Information Protection Law” (中华人民共和国个人信息保护法, promulgated in August 2021).
 On 30 September, the PRC government held a press conference during which unnamed senior officials of the PRC Ministry of Justice and the Cyberspace Administration of China (CAC) said that the purpose of the regulations was to implement the aforementioned laws.

 Security of “Important Data” and Cross-Border Data